Royal Almanac: Last generation Houry

-The hegemony of the family of Houry on the Almanac established in 1683 has finally ceased in 1814 when, by order, the company is transferred to the association Guyot-Testu.
+The hegemony of the family of Houry on the Almanac established in 1683 finally ceased in 1814 when, by order, the company is transferred to the association Guyot-Testu.
 Anne-Charlotte d'Houry died 22 July 1828 aged about 83 years.

 Judgement of publishing

-In 1867, edition of the Almanac is transferred to the widow Berger-Levrault, who had already published the Yearbook of the French empire diplomatic, and military Yearbook of the French empire, both published as the Almanac according to documents provided by the administration.
+The 1867 edition of the Almanac is transferred to the widow Berger-Levrault, who already published the Diplomatic yearbook of the French empire, and Military Yearbook of the French empire, both published like the Almanac based on documents provided by the administration.

-The edition of the Almanac stops definitively in 1919 after four years of interruption due to war, the latter number includes the years 1915 to 1919.
-Not found in the literature the reasons that prompted the shutdown of publication, but it can be assumed that the combination of very large volume of the book (more than 1650 pages in 1900) and the hard times that the Economics and French policy at that time was to make the management of such a volume of information extremely complex and unprofitable for the publisher.
-It is also possible that the new government formed after elections in 1919 no longer supported the development of the Almanac.
+The publishing of the Almanac stops definitively in 1919 after four years of interruption due to war, the latter number compiles the years 1915 to 1919.
+The reasons that prompted the shutdown of publication cannot be found in the literature, but it can be assumed that the combination of the very large volume of the book (more than 1650 pages in 1900) and the hard times that the French economy and politics were going through at that time made the management of such a volume of information extremely complex and unprofitable for the publisher.
+It is also possible that the new government formed after the elections of 1919 no longer supported the development of the Almanac.